After a long year of training to better control his abilities at Raifal Mage college, Mar finally returns to his parents’ home.

 “I myself will continue to lobby and have created many charities seeking to teach skills and provide fo-”

 Anna paused the television as the three parents strolled in.
-Lyntarr and Ilress pulled three pillows closer to the siblings, each taking a seat on one, while Palesa and Anna sat on the third.
+Lyntarr and Ilres pulled three pillows closer to the siblings, each taking a seat on one, while Palesa and Anna sat on the third.

 Kiera wormed her way out from between Mar and Ireka and strutted over to Lyntarr.
 He gently unwrapped the scarf from her.
 Mar also sent over his certificate and license, which were passed around before being returned to him.
 Mar was silent, not knowing what to say.